-1. Number of long-term residence permits issued to beneficiaries in 2023: 0
+1. Number of long-term residence permits issued to beneficiaries in 2024:

-The criteria for applying for long-term resident status for all eligible persons, including persons under refugee status and subsidiary protection, are the following:674
+The criteria for applying for long-term resident status for all eligible persons, including persons under refugee status and subsidiary protection, are the following:846

 - Five years residence in the government-controlled areas; - Stable and regular resources sufficient to live without recourse to the social assistance system of Cyprus.
-In assessing the resources, the following factors shall be taken into account: - o the remuneration from a wage-earning full-time employment; - o the remuneration from other stable and lawful sources; - o the cost of living, including the rent that applies in the current market; - a contact of employment of at least 18-month duration or of an indefinite duration; - the availability of shelter for the person and their dependent family members, which is considered adequate for a corresponding family residing in the same area and meets the general standards of safety and health and generally ensures a dignified living; - in case of intention to become self-employed, the financial sustainability of the business or activity, including skills and experience in the related field; - Adequate knowledge of the Greek language (at level A2, as prescribed in the Common European Framework of Reference for the Languages of the Council of Europe), and of basic data and information about the contemporary political and social reality of Cyprus.
-In exceptional cases these requirements may be waived;675 - ❖ Adequate health insurance covering the risks that are usually covered in insurance contracts involving Cypriot citizens;676
+In assessing the resources, the following factors shall be taken into account: - o the remuneration from a wage-earning full-time employment; - o the remuneration from other stable and lawful sources; - the cost of living, including the rent that applies in the current market; - o a contact of employment of at least 18-month duration or of an indefinite duration; - the availability of shelter for the person and their dependent family members, which is considered adequate for a corresponding family residing in the same area and meets the general standards of safety and health and generally ensures a dignified living; - in case of intention to become self-employed, the financial sustainability of the business or activity, including skills and experience in the related field; - Adequate knowledge of the Greek language (at level A2, as prescribed in the Common European Framework of Reference for the Languages of the Council of Europe), and of basic data and information about the contemporary political and social reality of Cyprus.
+In exceptional cases these requirements may be waived; - ❖ Adequate health insurance covering the risks that are usually covered in insurance contracts involving Cypriot citizens; - The person must not to constitute a threat to the public security or public order; - Residence in the areas controlled by the Republic has been secured not as a result of fraud or misrepresentations.